Important Note :

-2. What funding programs do you have?
+1. What funding programs do you offer?

 In 2017, the Bell Fund will launch the following funding programs in order to implement the CRTC’s Revised Policy Framework for Certified Independent Funds.
 The Bell Fund is now launching three pilot programs (2 Development, 1 Production), with another to come in 2018.